Troubleshooting

 Songs still infinite loading

-Section titled “Songs still infinite loading”In very rare cases, songs might still have infinite loading, even after the using PS3 fixer.
+Section titled “Alternative fix for infinite loading”In very rare cases, songs might still have infinite loading, even after following the proper conversion instructions and using Mogg Inspector.

 You can fix this with Nautilus’ Batch Cryptor.